A Guide to the Best Independent Cinemas in Tokyo

 Cinema Qualité

-Shinjuku has any number of indie cinemas, but quirky Qualité shows a great range of foreign films and documentaries, which are often hard to come across in Tokyo.
-There are bigger-title Japanese films showing as well as indie productions, but their dedication to showing older Japanese and foreign films makes this every film-lover’s perfect destination.
+Shinjuku has a number of indie cinemas, but quirky Qualité shows a great range of foreign films and documentaries.
+Often, these titles are hard to come across in Tokyo.
+There are big-name Japanese films showing alongside indie productions.
+But their dedication to screening older Japanese and foreign films makes this the perfect destination for every film-lover.

 Tickets from ¥1,500